-Providing a common base - or intermediate format - for sharing models between tools is the key to interoperability, but also a difficult challenge.
-Interoperability means that the information from one model should be accessible, transferable, and possible modifiable to/from other models (and their view points).
-This section, gives a short overview on the state of the art on representing and exchanging information between tools.
-In literature, the most established approach for representing model information is the use of metamodels.
+For interoperability at the modelling level, the most established approach is the use of metamodels.
 A metamodel defines formally the concepts allowed to be present in the model and the rules and relationships between these concepts.
 In other words, metamodels provide a formal organization to the information in a model.
-In the literature, the most well-known frameworks to describe metamodels (and automatically generate modelling tools) are the Universal Modelling Language (UML)[UML] and its many flavors (e.g. SYSML]), the Eclipse Modelling Framework [EMF], MetaCase's GOPRR [VLAD12] [KERN11] [METAEDIT], and [GME].
+In the literature, the most well-known frameworks to describe metamodels (and automatically generate modelling tools) are the Universal Modelling Language (UML)[UML] and its many flavours (e.g. SYSML]), the Eclipse Modelling Framework [EMF], MetaCase's GOPRR [VLAD12] [KERN11] [METAEDIT], and [GME].
 UML can also be used as metamodelling languages, but this is not a very common practice.